qtzx06/crakd/README.md

 AI-Powered Talent Identification for Developers.

-Crakd is a web application and local analysis tool designed to identify "cracked" (exceptionally talented) software developers.
+crakd.co is a web application and local analysis tool designed to identify "cracked" (exceptionally talented) software developers.
 It leverages a hybrid AI model that combines quantitative GitHub metrics with qualitative analysis from a Large Language Model (Gemini) to rank developers based on natural language queries.

 ## Demo